-What is the relevant time period for calculating embedded emissions?
+53. What is the relevant time period for calculating embedded emissions?
 Can data from previous years be used?

-• The default reporting period, i.e. the reference period for operators for determining embedded emissions, is a calendar year.
-However, it may be justified to use other periods (such as a fiscal year) provided that they ensure similar coverage and cover at least 3

-• For the CBAM report due in the first quarter of the year, the data of the previous year should be used.
+The default reporting period, i.e. the reference period for operators for determining embedded emissions, is a calendar year.
+However, it may be justified to use other periods (such as a fiscal year) provided that they ensure similar coverage and cover at least 3 months.
+More details can be found in the Guidance documents under Section 4.3.4 (for EU-importers)/ Section 4.3.3 (for non-EU installations). • For the CBAM report due in the first quarter of the year, the data of the previous year should be used.
 In cases where such data are not yet available until the end of January/February, data of the year before could be used.

-What are simple and complex goods?
+54. What are simple and complex goods?